 - Log in to the SKABC with your Username or Email and Password.

 - Find a trip in the Trip List.
 Check the trip classification code and review any other participant requirements that may be specified for the trip.
-If you have any questions about the trip, or equipment, skills or stamina required, discuss it with the Trip Coordinator.
+If you have any questions about the trip, or equipment, skills or stamina required, discuss it with the Trip Leader or a Trips Officer.